hekailiang/squirrel/README.md

 	// 4 User register state machine post process SquirrelPostProcessorProvider.getInstance().register(MyStateMachine.class, MyStateMachinePostProcessor.class);
 	```
-	This means when user created both MyStateMachineImpl and MyStateMachineImplEx instance, the registered post processor MyStateMachinePostProcessor will be called to do some work.
+	For this case, when user created both MyStateMachineImpl and MyStateMachineImplEx instance, the registered post processor MyStateMachinePostProcessor will be called to do some work.
 * **State Machine Intercepter**
 	User can register intercepter for specific type of state machine to insert custom logic during state machine lifecycle.
 	```java